SolidOS/solid-ui/Documentation/FormsReadme.md

 There are different documentation entry points for the topic.

-A documentation to get started with Forms is the [forms-intro](./forms-intro.html).
+To get you started with Forms, we have the [forms-intro](./forms-intro.html).
-Maybe you ask yourself how Forms fit in the ecosystem, head over and read [form-ecosystem](./form-ecosystem.html).
+If you're asking yourself how Forms fit into the Soild ecosystem, head over to [form-ecosystem](./form-ecosystem.html).

 Sir Tim Berners-Lee gave a talk about Form to the SolidOS team some time ago and his slides are online [here](./talks/FormsTalk.html) while the recording of it is on the [SolidOS pod](https://solidos.solidcommunity.net/public/SolidOS%20team%20meetings/SolidOS_team_videos.html).